 Also, wherever sodium (salt) goes, water flows!
 It may be beneficial to reduce your sodium intake during your period, as this can all contribute to your bloating and breast pain.
 All women should aim for three liters per day of pure water..

 To get all the nutrients you need, I encourage you to eat full, nutrient-dense meals, and feel your best while doing it!
 When your body is fueled right and then combined with regular exercise and adequate sleep – you are on the roadmap to a healthy period.
+I hope that you found this article helpful and now understand why these are the top 10 nutrients for period health!

 Author: Ana Reisdorf, MS, RD